FPC, CeMAP, CeRER

 Cons

 Reduced Inheritance: One concern is that taking out an equity release plan will inevitably reduce the inheritance you leave behind.
-However, you can look to mitigate the impact by carefully considering the amount you release, opting for plans that allow for inheritance protection, or involving your beneficiaries in the decision-making process.
+However, you can look to mitigate the impact by carefully considering the amount you release, opting for plans that allow for equity protection, or involving your beneficiaries in the decision-making process.

 Cons